-Day-In-The-Life (DITL) Testing: Why is it important for Enterprise CustomersTimothy Aegoori
+Day-In-The-Life Testing: Why is it important for Enterprise CustomersTimothy Aegoori

 Listen on the go!

-DITL testing is unique testing carried out to validate whether the system is working as expected to work or not.
-This testing is usually performed by using real users, real data, and under the real business process execution, just like how the customer performs his day-to-day activities to manage the business.
+Day in the life testing (DITL testing) is unique testing carried out to validate whether the system is working as expected to work or not.
+This testing is usually performed using real users, real data, and under real business process execution, just like how the customer performs his day-to-day activities to manage the business.

-Enterprise customers perform this testing to assure that all their applications are correctly integrated and their end-to-end business processes are running as expected before going Live.
+Enterprise customers perform this testing to ensure that all their applications are correctly integrated, and their end-to-end business processes are running as expected before going Live.

 - System Testing